 Curlews were once a common sight in our lowlands, nesting in agricultural fields that were managed for hay; cut in late summer – after the breeding season – and rich in tasty soil invertebrates.
 Then after WWII, everything changed.
 Hay meadows were drained and turned into silage fields laden with fertilisers and cut multiple times a year, including right in the middle of breeding season.
 Curlew found themselves in a dangerous new world, where their nests were being rolled by machinery or predated by an increase in generalist predators, which thrive in modern landscapes.

 Today, you’re most likely to find curlews in the uplands.
 But even here the picture isn’t completely rosy.
-They are losing habitat to conifer plantations and chicks to a predator boom.
+They are losing habitat to conifer plantations and chicks to predators.
 They face what feels like a never-ending list of problems that has led some people to label them as the giant pandas of the bird world.
 But we can’t write them off as yet another extinction.
 We can’t just abandon them because they don’t serve a ‘purpose’, because they do.

 If you want to get technical, the curlew is an ‘indicator species’ that is so completely intertwined with the wider ecosystem that its own fortunes can alert us when something is going seriously wrong in our environment.
 And yet, this bird is about more than that.
 The curlew speaks to our wilder selves, its call igniting something deep within that we may have forgotten was there; sparking wonder and joy.
 The curlew is also an emblem of all the wildlife we’re losing to systems and policies that urgently need redressing.
 When a curlew cries, I mourn with it, but that somber call also gives me hope.